geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 ```

 ### Validate `Pipeline`
-In order to make sure the pipeline works as expected, we need to visualize the output of pipeline image and check its size.
-`Pipeline.get_results` will return a batch data of pipeline output.
+In order to make sure the `Pipeline` works as expected, let's visualize the output and check its size. `Pipeline.get_results` will return a batch data of pipeline output for this purpose:

 ```python